DynamicalSystemsGroup/bdp-lib/docs/Schema & Glossary.md

 layout: default
 ---

+# Project, Schema & Glossary

+The following is the definition of a project in the block diagram protocol, a glossary of all the terms, and the entire schema.

+## Project

+A project is defined by two components: a toolbox which has the abstract components and a workbench which has the concrete components.
+If the data presented follows the schema, then any client should be able to interact with it.

+## Glossary

  - Project: A project within the block diagram protocol.
 The toolbox contains the abstract representations and the workbench contains the implementations.
    - Toolbox: The abstract classes of blocks and spaces which the workbench will instantiate.
      - Spaces: A list of spaces in the block diagram protocol that follow the space schema.
 One can think of a space as a typed dictionary of data.